Skip to main content

 button.png

-- Use UTF-8 as the character code for the manifest.
+• Use UTF-8 character encoding for the manifest.

-- The icon image on the ribbon specified in the manifest should be prepared as a PNG file.
+• The ribbon icon image specified in the manifest should be provided as a PNG file.

 manifest.json